Cory Burke: Loans to Portmore and St. Pölten

 On 4 September 2019, Burke was loaned to Portmore United whilst his ongoing visa issue were solved.
-During his time with Portmore, Burke found consistent scoring form leading the league's scoring with 11 goals (7 goals in 8 matches) midway through the season.
+During his time with Portmore, Burke found consistent scoring form leading the National Premier Leagues scoring with 11 goals (7 goals in 8 matches) midway through the season.
 Burke finish his time at Portmore with 11 goals in 20 matches.

 On 6 February 2020, Burke moved to Austrian Bundesliga side St. Pölten on loan until June 2020 as a result of his visa issues.
 He scored his first goals for St. Pölten on 2 June, netting a hat-trick against Swarovski Tirol.
 Burke scored 4 goals from 11 appearances during his loan in Austria.

 Return to Philadelphia

 After the resolution of his visa issues Burke's loan with St. Pölten came to an end in July 2020 and he returned to the Union.
 Burke would see very little playing time in with the Union in 2020, scoring 2 goals in 5 appearances.
 At the conclusion of the 2020 season, Burke signed a new two-year contract with the Union, with an option for a third year.
 The 2021 season would see Burke becoming a regular part of the Union roster both as a starter and substitute scoring 4 goals and 2 assists in 19 games.
 In 2022 Burke would appear in 33 of the Union's 34 regular season game primarily coming on as a sub for striker Mikael Uhre and would score 7 goals and create 5 assists in the regular season.
-Burke would continue to appear in the Union's playoff run scoring a goal in the Union's 3-1 win over New York City Football Club in the Eastern Conference Final.
+Burke would continue to appear in the Union's playoff run scoring a goal in the Union's 3–1 win over New York City Football Club in the Eastern Conference Final.

 On 15 November 2022, the Union announced they were declining Burke's contract option for 2023.

 New York Red Bulls

 On 21 November 2022, Burke signed a two-year deal with New York Red Bulls.
+On 29 April 2023, Burke scored his first goal for New York, a late equalizer in a 1–1 draw with Chicago Fire FC.
+On 20 May 2023, Burke scored the winning goal for New York in a 2–1 victory over CF Montréal.

+On 15 May 2024, Burke scored his first goal of the year in a 4-1 victory over Atlantic Cup rivals D.C.
+United.

+Lexington Sporting Club

+On February 26, 2025, Burke signed a deal with USL Championship club Lexington Sporting Club.